-The Council is committed to this policy and hopes that staff feel able to voice their concerns openly This policy sets out a framework within which staff can make a "protected disclosure" without fear that they will be subjected to victimisation or dismissal (and selection for redundancy) provided that the disclosure is made in accordance with the Public

-Interest Disclosure Act 1998 ("The Act") and (amendments in accordance with the Enterprise Regulatory Reform Act 2013).
-It is important for staff to be aware that they can only make a public disclosure in certain circumstances.
+The Council is committed to this policy and hopes that you feel able to voice your concerns openly This policy sets out a framework within which you can make a "protected disclosure" without fear that you will be subjected to victimisation or dismissal (and selection for redundancy) provided that the disclosure is made in accordance with the Public Interest Disclosure Act 1998 ("The Act") and (amendments in accordance with the Enterprise Regulatory Reform Act 2013).
+It is important for you to be aware that you can only make a public disclosure in certain circumstances.
 A "protected disclosure" must be of a certain type of information known as a "qualifying disclosure" and the disclosure must be made in a way which is described in the Act.

-A qualifying or protected disclosure is a disclosure of information made in the public interest which in the reasonable belief of the member of staff making the disclosure tends to show one or more of the following:-
+A qualifying or protected disclosure is a disclosure of information made in the public interest which in the reasonable belief of the person making the disclosure tends to show one or more of the following:-